 Eligible health services include any drug prescribed for the treatment of cancer if it is recognized for treatment of that indication in a standard reference compendium or recommended in the medical literature even if the drug is not approved by the FDA for a particular indication.

 Coverage for oral anti-cancer prescription drugs will not be less favorable than for intravenously or injected anti-cancer medications covered as a medical benefit rather than as a prescription drug benefit.
 Also, the cost sharing for anti-cancer prescription drugs will not exceed the coinsurance or copayment applicable to a chemotherapy visit or cancer treatment visit.
 Your prescriber or your pharmacist may need to get approval from us before we will agree to cover the drug for you.
-See the Preauthorization section for details.
+For more information see the Medical necessity and preauthorization requirements section.